tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - You need to be patient.
 This takes time.
 - Why?
 What have I done wrong?
 - Why?
 What did they do to you?
+- No need to hurry or else you screw up.
+- You're providing false testemony.